-- VentureLab - Free (for non-commercial use) entrepreneurship education curriculum, resources, and activities for grades 1-12. - 12 Free Youth Entrepreneurship Activities for Learning Pods, VentureLab - Learning pods have emerged during the COVID-19 pandemic as an alternative to sending youth back to the school building that families are using to keep their kids engaged, learning, and spending time with peers as safely as possible. - These activities can also be used for in-person instruction, even if they need some adaptation. - NFTE Venture Entrepreneurial Expedition, EverFi - Free youth entrepreneurship curriculum designed to teach students to think entrepreneurially about business and life. - Advice for Entrepreneurs, Khan Academy - Middle School Entrepreneurship Resources, Junior Achievement - High School Entrepreneurship Resources, Junior Achievement - These sets of resources from Junior Achievement for middle and high school are downloadable activities aimed at students and parents that could also be used in your OST program - Entrepreneurship Lessons and Videos, BizKids - Characteristics of the Entrepreneur Activity, Federal Reserve Bank of Atlanta - How to Think Outside the Box with your Entrepreneurship Lesson Plans, Applied Educational Systems - Qualities of an Entrepreneur Activity Sheet, Twinkl - The Entrepreneur Lesson Pack, Twinkl - Research an Entrepreneur Activity Sheet, Twinkl - Entrepreneurial Thinking Activities, Eastern Illinois University - Young Entrepreneur Pitch Challenge, Young Entrepreneur Institute - Young Entrepreneurs Course, U.S. Small Business Administration - Entrepreneurship Lesson Plans, Wharton High School (Wharton University of Pennsylvania) - The Youth Entrepreneurship Toolkit, All India Council for Technical Education
+- VentureLab - Free (for non-commercial use) entrepreneurship education curriculum, resources, and activities for grades 1-12. - 11 Free Youth Entrepreneurship Activities for Learning Pods, VentureLab - Learning pods have emerged during the COVID-19 pandemic as an alternative to sending youth back to the school building that families are using to keep their kids engaged, learning, and spending time with peers as safely as possible. - These activities can also be used for in-person instruction, even if they need some adaptation. - NFTE Venture Entrepreneurial Expedition, EverFi - Free youth entrepreneurship curriculum designed to teach students to think entrepreneurially about business and life. - Advice for Entrepreneurs, Khan Academy - Middle School Entrepreneurship Resources, Junior Achievement - High School Entrepreneurship Resources, Junior Achievement - These sets of resources from Junior Achievement for middle and high school are downloadable activities aimed at students and parents that could also be used in your OST program - Entrepreneurship Lessons and Videos, BizKids - Characteristics of the Entrepreneur Activity, Federal Reserve Bank of Atlanta - How to Think Outside the Box with your Entrepreneurship Lesson Plans, Applied Educational Systems - Qualities of an Entrepreneur Activity Sheet, Twinkl - The Entrepreneur Lesson Pack, Twinkl - · Research an Entrepreneur Activity Sheet, Twinkl - Entrepreneurial Thinking Activities, Eastern Illinois University - Young Entrepreneur Pitch Challenge, Young Entrepreneur Institute - Be Your Own Boss, The Mint - YE Academy, Youth Entrepreneurs - Free, hands-on curriculum - Young Entrepreneurs Course, U.S. Small Business Administration - Entrepreneurship Lesson Plans, Wharton High School (Wharton University of Pennsylvania) - The Youth Entrepreneurship Toolkit, All India Council for Technical Education